swade1987/software-circus-ket-demo/README.md

 Follow the `README.md` for the project to guide you through the installation process.

-**IMPORTANT:** You need to create a default profile for the Packet CLI usage the command below to use this project:
+**IMPORTANT:** You need to create a default profile for the Packet CLI using the command below to use this project:

 ```
 $ packet admin add-profile